sezanzeb/input-remapper/README.md

 Conda can cause problems due to changed python paths and versions.

+If it doesn't seem to install, you can also try `sudo python3 setup.py install`

 ```bash
 sudo pip install evdev -U  # If newest version not in distros repo
 sudo pip uninstall key-mapper  # In case the old package is still installed